Authentication

 OAuth Tokens (Web and Mobile)

-Interactive applications (like the IonHour dashboard) use OAuth 2.0 with Keycloak as the identity provider.
-This is primarily for building custom UIs — most API integrations should use API keys instead.
+Interactive applications (like the Ionhour dashboard) use OAuth 2.0 with Keycloak as the identity provider.
+This is primarily for building custom UIs — most API integrations should use API keys with the Integration API instead.

 Web Flow